ObjectOops/distributed-code-edu/README.md

 Remember to update `.gitignore`.
 ## Note on Performance
 Four cores can support at least fifteen connected devices with negligible strain.
 The maximum load is likely higher.
+If using Codespaces, you may be automatically timed out after half an hour.
+You can extend this in your GitHub settings.